 Answer questions with MDN links

-Whether the question is on Stackoverflow, or someone is shouting it to the Twitterverse, or your coworker is asking in your team's Slack channel, often answers to questions about web development can be found on MDN.
+Whether the question is on Stack Overflow, someone is shouting it to the Twitterverse, or your coworker is asking in your team's Slack channel, often answers to questions about web development can be found on MDN.
 Help the questioner find the best information about web development by sharing a link to MDN that answers their question.

 Cite MDN in technical talks